jtkovacs/jtkovacs.github.io/REFS/information-architecture.md

 ##### Grammatical forms

+Parts of speech:

-- Prefer nouns or (in the case of bound compound terms) noun phrases
+- Prefer nouns or (in the case of bound compound terms) noun phrases;
+    - Prefer premodified/adjectival noun phrases
+    - Avoid postmodified/prepositional noun phrases unless idiomatic, e.g. _X of Y, Y for X_
+- Avoid verbs used as nouns (e.g. reading, distillation, cookery)
+- Single adjectives are sometimes included to facilitate coordination, avoiding multiple compound terms
+- Single adverbs are rarely needed, but depends on the domain

+Pluralization:

 - Count nouns (how many?) should be plural unless the singular form is common in the domain
 - Mass nouns (how much?) should be singular unless users regard the noun as a class with >1 member
+- Regardless, abstract concepts and unique entities are singular
 - Rarely, singular and plural forms denote process and product, so both may appear (qualified) in the CV

--
+Misc.:

+- Drop initial articles unless they're important for finding an item (may depend on the underlying natural language)

 ##### Typographic forms